What is inbound lead generation?

-As a B2B lead generation technique, it has grown in popularity in the last decade as it fits in with the way business customers prefer to buy.
-This is because prospects prefer to do their own research into products and services before they engage with salespeople.
-With inbound lead generation, the prospect gets to choose how and when they interact with the selling company.
+As a B2B lead generation technique, it has grown in popularity in the last decade as B2B customers prefer to do their own research into products and services before they engage with salespeople, and they get to choose how and when they interact with the selling company.

 It’s the opposite of outbound lead generation, where the company initiates contact with a prospect they believe should buy their product.

-Scroll 👇 for more information on inbound lead generation, or use the menu to skip to a section.
+In this article, we’re doing a deep dive into everything inbound.
+Scroll to get started 👇 or use the menu to skip to a section.

 An inbound lead is any B2B prospect who responds to a piece of content that is part of an inbound lead generation strategy.
-A response could be, for example:
+For example, a response could be:

 Not all inbound leads are equal.
-B2B companies will score their leads based on how they respond and how likely they are to become customers.
-Examples of inbound lead stages include:
+B2B companies will score leads based on how they respond and how likely they are to become customers.

-A lead that has explicitly stated that they’re interested in purchasing your product.
-It’s time to engage your sales team.
+- A sales qualified lead (SQL) who has explicitly stated that they’re interested in purchasing your product and is ready to engage with your sales team.

 Inbound lead generation starts with your B2B marketing team.
 It is your marketers who formulate a strategy for bringing in inbound leads.
 Then, they will create the content and operate the channels to distribute it.